Lewandowski Hearing Devolves into Bedlam as Democrats Lose Control

 — Corey R. Lewandowski (@CLewandowski_) September 17, 2019

-In one exchange, after a long rant by Rep. Sheila Jackson Lee (D-TX), Committee Chairman Jerry Nadler (D-NY) said her allotted time was up but that Lewandowski could respond to her question, he quipped, “I don’t believe there was a question, Congressman.”
+In one exchange, after a long statement by Rep. Sheila Jackson Lee (D-TX), Nadler said her allotted time was up but that Lewandowski could respond to her question.
+Lewandowski quipped, “I don’t believe there was a question, Congressman.”

-After she retorted, “Yes there was,” Lewandowski responded, “Could you repeat the question?
+After she retorted, “Yes there was,” he responded, “Could you repeat the question?
 I didn’t hear it.
 It was just a rant.”

 Lewandowski also mocked Rep. Eric Swalwell (D-CA) for his failed presidency bid by calling him “President Swalwell”: